OSC/ondemand/README.md

     Don't forget to replace the `X.X.X` above with what you have from step 2.
     Note that you need the letter `v` preceding the version number.

+5. You will then update any required packages if necessary:

+    ```sh
+    npm install
+    ```

-5. Finally you will force all Passenger instances of this app to restart so that the changes are successfully propagated to the users:
+6. Finally you will force all Passenger instances of this app to restart so that the changes are successfully propagated to the users:

     ```sh